Importance of R&D Tax Credit Documentation: Lessons from Recent Court Cases

 Research activities not excluded under Section 41(d)(4) and whose expenses are deductible under Section 174

 The Appeals Court addressed the taxpayer’s lack of documentation by stating that documentation must be “in sufficiently usable form and detail to substantiate that the expenditures claimed are eligible for the credit.”
-The taxpayer missed the opportunity to provide detailed documentation that would allow the IRS and the courts to apply the shrink-back rule to smaller business components when activites of the initial, larger business component failed to satisfy the substantially-all rule.
+The taxpayer missed the opportunity to provide detailed documentation that would allow the IRS and the courts to apply the shrink-back rule to smaller business components when activities of the initial, larger business component failed to satisfy the substantially-all rule.

 Scott Moore and Gayla Moore claimed research credits on their 2014 and 2015 income tax returns passed through to them from Nevco, Inc. (Nevco), an S corporation.
 The issue was whether wages paid to the Chief Operating Officer of Nevco (COO) were QREs for Nevco’s R&D tax credit calculation.

 According to the record, the COO conducted a wide range of management and research functions for Nevco, including the supervision of the company’s R&D department.
 Nevco included 65% of the COO’s wages as QREs in its R&D tax credit claim.
-The IRS examination did not find sufficient support to prove the COO’s involvement in the R&D activites and disallowed the wages.
+The IRS examination did not find sufficient support to prove the COO’s involvement in the R&D activities and disallowed the wages.
 The Tax Court’s analysis focused on whether the COO was engaged in:

 - Direct performance of qualified services under section 41(b)(2)(B(ii)), or